blackhoodieRE/blackhoodiere.github.io/_pages/2018_talks_abstracts.md

 # Enter The Matrix (Ransomware)

+<a href="../assets/archive/Matrix_Ransomware_blackhoodie.pdf"><i class="fa fa-file"></i> slides</a>

 The Matrix ransomware family introduced some new techniques for obfuscating internal structures and embedded data.
 In this presentation, I'll walk attendees though my investigation of the Matrix ransomware family and a reverse engineering of its main components.

 # Fun With C++

 C++ has a lot of features.
 Sometimes what you think you are doing and what is actually happening are two different things.
-We are going to look at some C++ anti-patterns and how you can abuse them.\\
+We are going to look at some C++ anti-patterns and how you can abuse them.

 # Linux Security APIs and the Chromium Sandbox